 Monitoring for corona shall be conducted during chamber pressure reduction for space segment equipment that are critical with regard to corona effect.

-For thermal ambient test, this is justified by the fact that ambient pressure can be lower than Earth atmospheric pressure.
+For thermal test at mission pressure, this is justified by the fact that atmospheric pressure can be lower than Earth atmospheric pressure.

 ECSS-E-ST-10-03_0750191